Hitoshirenu/HowToContribute/README.md

 4. Do some [motherfucking programming](http://programming-motherfucker.com).
 5. Write [unit tests](http://nshipster.com/unit-testing) when applicable.
 6. Keep your code nice and clean by adhering to the coding standards & guidelines below.
-7. Don't break shit, like unit tests, but especially functionality.
+7. Don't break unit tests or functionality.
 8. Update the documentation header comments if needed.
 9. **Merge the latest from the `develop` branch and resolve any conflicts _before submitting a pull request!_**
 10. Submit a pull request to the `develop` branch.